Student Housing: Finding & Applying in Finland

 - Related Links

 Approximately one third of all Finnish students live in student apartments.
 Housing costs are reasonable, and applying for an apartment is simple.
+Furnishing an apartment is also simple.
 Student apartments are always either within walking distance of schools and universities, or easily reached by public transport.

 During the beginning of the autumn semester there may be a shortage of student housing.
 There are student housing organisations in 22 localities; in some localities exchange students have specific quotas for alotted housing, and in other localities exchange students take precedence over available apartments.